Philippine eagle: Folklore

-The Manaul, a legendary bird in ancient Bisaya folklore and the namesake for its Bisaya term, was inspired by both the Philippine eagle and the white-bellied sea eagle.
-The Manaul was responsible for the legendary creation of the islands, pecking giant boulders onto the sea to stop the war between the sky god Kaptan and the sea and underworld god Magwayen.
+The Manaul, a legendary bird in ancient Bisaya folklore and the namesake for its Bisaya local name, is identified with both the Philippine eagle and the white-bellied sea eagle.
+It is prominently featured in numerous legends and creation myths.

+Manaul is most prominently featured in a Visayan creation myth where it is said that in the beginning, only three things existed in the world: the sea, the sky, and the bird Manaul.
+Manaul grew tired of flying and looked for a place to rest, but could not find one, so he decides to incite the god of the sky, Kaptan, and the goddess of the sea, Magwayen (also spelled Maguayen or Magauayen) into waging a war against each other.
+This led to the god of sky sending down storms and whirlwinds, while the goddess of the sea sent up tidal waves.
+Their battle, which lasted for a very long time, eventually resulted in the creation of dry land.
+Manaul, tired of their fighting, decided to stop them by dropping boulders on them to separate the wind and the waves (some sources say Manaul clawed them from the sea floor, while others say it came from the newly-created mountains).
+This ended the battle while also creating the islands of the Philippines.
+There are other slightly different versions of the myth from different ethnic groups, but they all contain the same elements.

+Manaul is also regarded as the bird that found the first human beings and pecked them free from a bamboo stem.

+In Tagalog folklore, both of these creation myths are instead associated with the deity of the northeast monsoon winds, Amihan, who is also personified as a bird.

 National symbol of the Philippines

 The Philippine eagle was officially declared the national bird of the Philippines on July 4, 1995, by President Fidel V. Ramos under Proclamation No. 615, series of 1995.
 Due to the eagle's size and rarity, it is also a coveted species for birdwatchers.

 The Philippine eagle has been featured on at least 12 stamps from the Philippines, with dates ranging from 1967 to 2007.
 It was also depicted on the 50-sentimo coins minted from 1983 to 1994; in 2018, on the 500-Piso commemorative silver coin, to celebrate the 25th anniversary of Bangko Sentral ng Pilipinas; on January 18, 2021, and on the 5,000-Piso Lapulapu commemorative non-circulating banknote.
 On December 11, 2021, the Bangko Sentral ng Pilipinas unveiled the design of the new 1,000-Piso polymer banknote featuring the bird as the main portrait, controversially replacing those of three World War II martyrs: Chief Justice José Abad Santos, suffragist Josefa Llanes Escoda, and General Vicente Lim.

 The Philippine eagle is also used in sporting events as a mascot, most notably one in the 2005 Southeast Asian Games held in Manila known as "Gilas".
 The Philippine eagle is also the animal used in the Philippines men's national basketball team or Gilas Pilipinas' logo/team crest.